-“Like I was embalmed,” I rubbed an overnight growth, keeping my breath at bay.
+“Like I was comatose,” I rubbed an overnight growth, fishing about my work shirt and pockets, keeping my breath at bay.
 “But so much for California dreamin’.
 I leave a cozy Boulder cabin for a glorified broom closet.”

 “Don’t press your luck, flash.
-Good thing I still had my extra key stashed under the front steps.
-Besides, it just so happens our broom closet is in one of San Francisco’s best neighborhoods.
+It just so happens our ‘broom closet’ is in one of San Francisco’s best neighborhoods.
 I mean, you could be down in the Tenderloin.”

 “I’ll keep that in mind back over Donner Summit…”

-“Kinda on the stout side, muttering in the kitchen?”
+“Little on the porker side, muttering in the kitchen?”

-“That’s one of them, Edie.
+“Hmph, that’s one of them, Edie.
 Oh, know what?
-She said she heard on the KSFD news this morning that there was a stabbing in Lafayette Park last night—some guy died up there…”
+She said she heard on the KSFD news this morning that there was a violent attack in Lafayette Park last night—some guy died up there…”

 “No…way,” I said hesitantly.
 “Guess that explains the sirens, huh?”

 “Actually, police suspect it happened a lot later, like the wee small hours,” Syd said, as if casually assessing my still-disheveled state.
-“What was that you said about embalmed?”
+“What was that you said about comatose?”

 Care for more?